Skip to main content

 name: api-gateway

-In the images, are showed 3 lines, representing request, limit and usage for memory and CPU.
+In the images, there are 3 lines representing request, limit, and usage for memory and CPU.

 Memory usage